 Technical Backdrop Is Much Cleaner

 Need another reason to consider EMD exposure in 2019?
 How about this: the supply/demand dynamics are likely to favor investors.
-Net issuance of EM sovereign and corporate debt is expected to be lighter than in recent years.
+The net issuance of EM sovereign and corporate debt is expected to be lighter than in recent years.
 Net EM sovereign issuance, for example, is likely to be just half of what it was in 2018.

 At the same time, positioning in the market is cleaner than it was.
 This is the result of heavy selling last year, particularly by crossover investors who dip into and out of EM assets, depending on prevailing economic and credit conditions.
 The result: dedicated EM investors who have done their homework can step in and snap up attractive assets that were unfairly punished.
 And with supply limited, increased inflows are likely to drive up asset prices.